 - It’s hard to improve children’s standard scores in literacy through intervention (Fawcett 2002).

 - Improvements in phonological skills do not always generalise into more accurate or fluent reading and spelling is particulalrly difficult to remediate (The US National Reading Pamel, 2001).
-I attended a conference last year: ‘Dyscalculia and other D’s’ and one of my workshops was with Beccie Hawes from Rushall Inclusion Advisory Team.
+I attended a conference in 2017:Dyscalculia and other D’s’ and one of my workshops was with Beccie Hawes from Rushall Inclusion Advisory Team.
 The message?

 - It’s important to recognise that for some children and families, High School is a welcome change, a fresh start and negative experiences can be left behind.